oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with 'cannot access file' in the status text

 ### 2.3.4 Allow
-'Allow' can be treated as the mathematical complement to 'Deny' as well as 'Contain'.
-In order for an Allow Command to be sent to a Consumer, the consumer SHOULD have received a Deny or a Contain command as specified in [Section 2.3.2](#232-deny) or [Section 2.3.3](#233-contain).
+'Allow' can be treated as the mathematical complement to 'deny' Actions as well as 'contain' actions.
+Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' and 'contain' Actions and their valid Target types.

+OpenC2 Consumers that receive a 'allow <target>' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'contain <target>' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500

 #### 2.3.4.1 Allow device
 Removes a device from containment.
 This command SHOULD NOT be issued on an endpoint which has not previously received a 'Contain device' command first.

+OpenC2 Consumers that receive 'Allow device' commands

+* but the device is not contained
+    * SHOULD respond with status code 400
+    * SHOULD respond with 'device not contained' in the status text

+* but cannot access the device specified in the device Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access device' in the status text

 #### 2.3.4.2 Allow file
-Removes execution prevention from a file.
+Removes execution prevention from a file or takes a file out of quarantine.
 This command SHOULD NOT be issued towards a file which has not previousle received a 'Deny file' or a 'Contain file' command first.

+OpenC2 Consumers that receive 'Allow file' commands

+* but the file is not contained
+    * SHOULD respond with status code 400
+    * SHOULD respond with 'file not contained' in the status text

+* but the file is not denied
+    * SHOULD respond with status code 400
+    * SHOULD respond with 'file not denied' in the status text

+* but cannot access the file specified in the device Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access file' in the status text

 #### 2.3.4.3 slpf:Allow ipv4 net
 Must be implemented in accordance with [SLPF Allow Command](#SLPF-Allow) as well as the [SLPF Conformance Statements](#SLPF-Conformance).
 #### 2.3.4.4 slpf:Allow ipv6 net
 Must be implemented in accordance with [SLPF Allow Command](#SLPF-Allow) as well as the [SLPF Conformance Statements](#SLPF-Conformance).

 ### 2.3.5 Start
+OpenC2 Consumers that receive a 'start <target>' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'contain <target>' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500

 #### 2.3.5.1 Start process
 Executes a process.

+OpenC2 Producers that send 'Start process' commands
+* MUST populate the 'executable' property of the Command Target

+OpenC2 Consumers that receive 'Start process' commands
+* but the 'executable' property of the Command Target is not populated
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'executable Target property not specified' in the status text
+* but cannot access the file specified in the device 'executable' property
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access file' in the status text

 #### 2.3.5.2 Start file
 Instructs the Actuator to retrieve, install, process, and operate a file.

+OpenC2 Consumers that receive 'Start file' commands
+* but cannot access the file specified in the device Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access file' in the status text

 ### 2.3.6 Stop
+OpenC2 Consumers that receive a 'stop <target>' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'contain <target>' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500

 #### 2.3.6.1 Stop device
 Shuts down an endpoint.
 #### 2.3.6.2 Stop process
 Stops an active process.
-#### 2.3.6.3 'top edr:service
+#### 2.3.6.3 'Stop edr:service
 Stops the running process associated with a service, and prevents it from running again should the endpoint reboot.

 ### 2.3.7 Restart